On this page, you will find information pertaining to the Housing Choice Voucher Program, including the following:

 - Each bedroom must have a door for privacy.

-- An operating smoke alarm is required outside of all bedrooms.
+- An operating smoke alarm is required immediately outside of all bedrooms.
+(A single smoke detector may protect multiple bedrooms.)
+In addition, a smoke detector is required on every level of the home.

 - Stairs with four or more steps have handrails in accordance with building codes.